5 Sites to Try with Your Sats Extension

 Satoshi’s Place is effectively the same tool.
 Give it a whirl by drawing something and watching your price in Satoshis go upward.

 Once you’re finished going all Bob Ross (or Banksy, whatever your vibe is) on that canvas, find the “Submit” button at the bottom of the page.
-Then, copy the node information into your Casa Extension to open a new channel with a high enough capacity for the transaction.
-Next, navigate back to Send Payment in your Casa Extension, and copy/paste the payment request code from Satoshi’s Place into the Payment Code field.
+Then, copy the node information into your Sats Extension to open a new channel with a high enough capacity for the transaction.
+Next, navigate back to Send Payment in your Sats Extension, and copy/paste the payment request code from Satoshi’s Place into the Payment Code field.
 Remember: there are no mistakes, only happy accidents.

 Looking to crank your recklessness up a notch?
 Head over to Lightning Spin.
 With a minimum wager of 1,000 satoshis, you can spin the wheel* and get to winning.
 As soon as you click Spin, you’ll be prompted to pay for your spin.
 This will open a dialogue box with Lightning Spin’s connection code and payment request code.
 You know what to do with these!